 The rationale behind the cell layout is the impact of the inter-cell interference.
 Terrestrial communication systems are inherently interference limited due to the isotropic antenna patterns at the UE.
 For this reason, beamforming techniques (either by tilted BS antennas or by precoding techniques at the BS) are used to minimize the interference caused by other BSs in the radio link.
 To capture and evaluate the impact of the interference, a cell layout consisting of a hexagonal grid with 19 sites is chosen.
 The UEs are placed only within the central area, which is covered by the first ring of BSs.
 The outer ring provides a realistic interference scenario.
 Two sets of parameters are chosen for the terrestrial network as listed in Table 4-5.
 For the S-band, we assume a typical urban-macrocell deployment with 500 m inter-site distance and 25 m BS height.
-For the Ka-band, we assume an urban-microcell deployment with 200 m inter-site distance with linear polarized omnidirectional antennas.
+For the Ka-band, we assume an urban-microcell deployment with 200 m inter-site distance and 10 m BS height.
+In both cases, UEs are assumed to be handheld devices with linear polarized omnidirectional antennas.
 However, for the Ka-band, we assume that the UEs must have a LOS connection to their serving BS, whereas in S-band, LOS and NLOS links are considered.